|

 school arrived and my life became filled with sports and track and field

 events.
 Unfortunately art took a bit of a back seat those years.
-Yet, art would play a dominant role again
+Yet, art would

 later on in my life....